IUSCA/bioloop/docs/upload.md

 2. The actual upload begins once the above steps are successful.
 3. Chunks are uploaded sequentially.
 If a chunk upload fails, the client-side retries the upload upto 5 times before failing.
 4. The client sends an HTTP request to upload a chunk to our File Upload Server, which writes the received chunk to the filesystem, after validating its checksum (this is the first stage of checksum validation).
-5. After all files' chunks are uploaded successfully, the client-side makes a request to the Rhythm API to trigger the `process_upload` worker, which merges each file's uploaded chunks into the corresponding file.
+5. After all files' chunks are uploaded successfully, the client-side makes a request to the Rhythm API to trigger the `process_dataset_upload` worker, which merges each file's uploaded chunks into the corresponding file.

 ### 4.3 Directory structure
 The following directories on the File Upload Server are used for uploads: